Buddy Teachers

 After a while, perhaps at the end of the class period, the classroom teacher goes to the buddy teacher’s room.
 If the child has regained control and is ready to rejoin the class, the two return to the classroom together.
 It’s important at this point to convey welcome to the child and show that s/he is still liked and valued.
 “Have a seat at your desk, Lucia.
 We’ve just started our fish observations.
 I’ll be over to help you in a minute,” Mr. Jeffrey says with a smile.
 This conveys warmth and communicates Mr. Jeffrey’s belief that Lucia can and will get back on task.
 Later, when Lucia and Mr. Jeffrey are both prepared to talk, they discuss what led to the need for a time-out.
 Mr. Jeffrey realizes that Lucia is a struggling writer and needs more support to initiate writing.
 The two talk about how Lucia will get that support in the future.

-A reality of teaching
+A Reality of Teaching

 Teachers sometimes worry that needing to rely on a buddy teacher for help is a sign of incompetence.
 On the contrary, it’s a sign of recognizing the reality of teaching.
 It’s a simple fact that some children and some situations require greater intervention than can be provided by a single teacher who also needs to continue teaching the rest of the class.
 Turning to a colleague for help is a perfectly responsible way to make sure all children get the care and attention they need.